Ola-20/Wheels-in-Motion-Analytics/README.md

 ##### 5.3 Create and Customise Your Dashboard

    Add charts and edit as needed:

    Set a background color or image for visual appeal.

+   The sample chart below illustrates the distribution of station names, bicycle models, and peak rental periods, providing valuable insights for data-driven decision-making and resource optimization

 ![Sample of some analytics](https://github.com/Ola-20/Wheels-in-Motion-Analytics/blob/main/images/analytics_dashboard_2.PNG)

+*Figure 1: Analytics dashboard showing station usage and peak rental times.*